PH4MInfoTech/PH4MInfoTech/README.md

 ---

-🎓 Education: B.S. in IT & Analytics (In Progress).
+🎓 Education: B.S.B.A. in IT & Analytics (In Progress).

 🔐 Focus: Cybersecurity and Networking.